rcbops/ceph-deployment-toolkit/docs/ceph-install-18_04.md

 ```

-### Prepare the drives.yml file for the type of environment you are deploying
+### Prepare the drives.yml file for the type of environment you are deploying.

+It is recomended that if you have a fast tier and slow tier of osd nodes that you create a drives.yml file for each type of osd node and then use that file when running the corresponding partitioning playbook

 * 4% of your OSD drive size = db_size